anon-blue/anon.blue/README.txt

                                                                              666
                                                               66
                                               where's the knife
-              How are you doing?               would you like to give me a bl
+              How are you doing?               would you like to give me a blowe